Phillip Davidson: Biography

 Davidson was born on November 26, 1915, in Hachita, New Mexico.
 Davidson attended West Point, graduating in 1939.
 During World War II, he served as assistant intelligence officer in the 96th Infantry Division.
-Later, he served as a squadron commander in George Patton's Third Army.
+Later, he served as a squadron commander in George S. Patton's Third Army in Western Europe.

 Following the war, he was assigned as an instructor to the Army's School of Intelligence in Fort Leavenworth, Kansas.

 Starting in 1948 and continuing throughout the Korean War, Davidson was chief, Plans and Estimates Branch, in General Douglas MacArthur's intelligence office.
 It was during this time that occurred one of the US Army's greatest intelligence failures in history - not predicting Chinese intervention in the Korean War.

 In 1969, while assigned as commanding General of the Army training center at Fort Ord, California, Davidson was the respondent in the United States Supreme Court decision Parisi v.
 Davidson.
 In that case, the court granted habeas relief to a soldier seeking an honorable discharge as a conscientious objector.

-During the Vietnam War, 1967 until 1969, Davidson was the chief of US intelligence in Vietnam, under the command of William Westmoreland and later Creighton Abrams.
+During the Vietnam War, 1967 until 1969, Davidson was the chief of US military intelligence in Vietnam, under the command of William Westmoreland and later Creighton Abrams.
 From May 3, 1971, to September 30, 1972, Davidson, then a major general, was the Assistant Chief of Staff for Intelligence, Headquarters, Department of the Army.
 He was later promoted to lieutenant general.